tversteeg/chuot/README.md

 Has no effect on the web target.
 If disabled _all_ assets will be baked into the binary.

+##### `read-image` (default)

+Expose read operations on images, if disabled sprites will be uploaded to the GPU and their data will be removed from memory.

 ##### `dialogue` (default)

 A thin wrapper around [Yarn Spinner](https://www.yarnspinner.dev/).